Frenske-tech/Portfolio/IP/Learning outcomes/LearningOutcomes.md

 # Research

-I also wrote a few researches where I used the dot framework and apa style for references The first about logging in with identity providers such as auth0 etc
+I also wrote a few researches where I used the dot framework and apa style for references The first about logging in with identity providers such as auth0.
+I made this because it was important for my application to be able to login.

 [IdentityProvider](https://github.com/Frenske-tech/Portfolio/blob/main/IP/Research/ResearchReportLogin.md)

-the second about User stories
+the second about User stories.
+I made this because at the beginning of the semester i had some trouble creating/writing relevant user stories valuable to the project.

 [User story](https://github.com/Frenske-tech/Portfolio/blob/main/IP/Research/UserStoryResearch.md)